-With all the sneaky exchange and foreign transaction fees charged every time you swipe, theives don’t even have to reach into your pocket anymore; you’re be practically handing your cash over.
+With all the sneaky exchange and foreign transaction fees charged every time you swipe, thieves don’t even have to reach into your pocket anymore; you’ll be practically handing your cash over.

 With a little foresight, you could avoid getting cheated and get the most out of your dollar.
 Here are a few tips to help you protect your wallet when on the go.

-Paper, Plastic or Both?
+Money Abroad: Paper, Plastic or Both?